Chapter 1 (American Horror Story): Plot

 Shelby and Matt Miller sit in an interview for a documentary called My Roanoke Nightmare.
-Through a combination of dramatic re-enactment and testimonials, the couple reveals that they fled to North Carolina from Los Angeles and bought an abandoned colonial farmhouse, outbidding a hostile trio of local farmers.
-As they begin restoring the house, they experience several disturbing incidents of what they consider to be community hostility.
+Through a combination of dramatic re-enactment and testimonials, the couple reveals that they fled to North Carolina from Los Angeles after they were assaulted as part of a gang initiation that caused Shelby to miscarry their baby and Matt was seriously injured.
+They bought an abandoned colonial farmhouse, outbidding a hostile trio of local farmers.
+As they begin restoring the house, they experience several disturbing incidents of what they consider to be community hostility, though Shelby worries about being alone in the house as she sees and hears startling apparitions.

-After Shelby is attacked, Matt installs security cameras around the property and has his sister Lee stay with Shelby.
-While Matt is away on a business trip, Lee witnesses Shelby drinking and angrily tells her of tempting her out of spite that she is barely holding on to her sobriety and would appreciate it if Shelby did not drink alcohol around her.
-As their fight, the house is surrounded by knives and torch-wielding intruders.
+After Shelby is attacked, Matt installs security cameras around the property and has his judgmental sister Lee stay with Shelby.
+While Matt is away on a business trip, the disturbing incidents continue as Lee witnesses Shelby drinking and angrily blames her for tempting her out of spite that she is barely holding on to her sobriety and would appreciate it if Shelby did not drink alcohol around her.
+As their heated arguments ensue, the house is surrounded by knives and torch-wielding intruders.

-Lee and Shelby track one of them down into the basement, where they find a television playing a creepy found footage film about a man encountering a creature who has the head of a pig and the body of a man.
-The power fails and the two women are trapped in the basement.
+When Lee hears an intruder enter the house, she and Shelby track one of them down into the basement, where they find a television playing a creepy found footage film about a man encountering a creature who has the head of a pig and the body of a man.
+The power fails, and the two women are trapped in the basement.

 When the power is restored, the two women find that the mob has strung up wooden dolls and totems across the entire upstairs.

-Matt returns and Shelby flees into the woods, where she is encircled by the mob that broke into her house and a man with his scalp removed from his head, exposing his brain.
+When Matt returns and they show him the video, he thinks it's a fake to intimidate the couple and scare them away.
+Shelby wants to leave the woods, only to collide with an old woman standing in the road, smashing her windshield.
+The woman gets up and walks into the woods, vanishing as Shelby pursues on foot.
+Shelby is lost in the woods, where she is encircled by the mob that broke into her house and a man with his scalp removed from his head, exposing his brain.